I-JEPA: The First Human-Like Computer Vision Model

 Then, we sample blocks of patch-level representations with possible overlapping, to create target blocks to predict and later calculate the loss on.
 In the example above we’ve sampled the following three blocks – (1) Sy3, Sy4 (2) Sy3, Sy7, Sy11 (3) Sy5, Sy9.

 On the left we see the corresponding patches on the image for reference, but remember that the targets are in the representation space as we have on the right.
-So, each target is obtained by masking the output of the target encoder.
+So, we obtain each target by masking the output of the target encoder.

 The Context Encoder